-Sure, it’s the Chisholm Trail mural at Sundance Square.
+Sure, it’s the Chisholm Trail mural at Sundance Square Plaza.
 But there is a building behind that mural.
 And there is some history behind that building.
-A century ago the Jett Building (c.
-1901) was headquarters of Northern Texas Traction Company, which operated the interurban line between Fort Worth and Dallas from 1902 until 1934.
+A century ago the building (c.
+1902) was headquarters of Northern Texas Traction Company, which operated the interurban line between Fort Worth and Dallas from 1902 until 1934.

 As a Fort Worth news story in 1902 the building of the interurban was overshadowed only by the building of the packing plants.
 Every development as the interurban tracks were laid was reported in local newspapers.
 In February enough of the system was in place to make a trial run from Fort Worth to Handley, where the line’s generating plant was located at Lake Erie.
 The motorized car averaged a breakneck twenty-eight miles per hour, making the six-mile trip out in thirteen minutes but requiring three additional minutes for the return trip because of “a brisk wind blowing against the car.”

 The interurban officially opened on June 18, 1902 with a ceremony at the NTTC’s generating plant in Handley.
+Paul Waples was master of ceremonies.
+(Fourteen years later he would be struck and killed by an interurban car.)
 Clip is from the June 18 Fort Worth Register.

 This interurban “special” was loading passengers on Belknap Street downtown.
-In the background is the 1883 county jail, which was replaced by the Criminal Justice Building in 1918.
+In the background on the left is the 1883 county jail, which was replaced by the Criminal Justice Building in 1918.
+The building to the right is the Natatorium laundry.
 (Postcard from Barbara Love Logan.)

 An interurban car marked “Dallas” turns the corner from Main onto Lancaster.
 The building on the right is the 1886 Joseph H. Brown building, which was demolished in 1958 to make way for the I-30 overhead.
 (Photo from University of Texas at Arlington Library.)